Welcome to Ravenfield Ponds

 Ravenfield Ponds coarse fishery is part of Ravenfield Park which situated near the village of Old Ravenfield, near Rotherham in South Yorkshire.
 The Park and fishery are situated in a secluded valley that makes for a peaceful day’s fishing, or a quiet walk away from traffic noise, with beautiful scenery and a large range of flora and fauna, some unique to the site.

-The fishery is made up of six fishing lakes that contain tench, crucian carp, bream, roach, rudd, perch, gudgeon, eels, mirror carp and common carp.
+The fishery is made up of six fishing lakes that contain tench, crucian carp, bream, ide, roach, rudd, perch, gudgeon, eels, mirror carp and common carp.
 There are several car parks on site and vehicular access is by key only, making it very safe car parking.

 For anyone especially interested in match fishing the club hosts one of the most extensive match programmes around with members only competitions being held almost every week through both the summer and winter, both at the ponds and on local venues.
+The venue is also available for match bookings by outside clubs, see Matches for details.

 Membership is open to all but is only available on an annual basis.
 Club members also have free access to all Kilnhurst and District AA waters at Baker’s pond, the river Don and the S. Yorks.
 Navigation Canal.